OK-CodeClinic/Ecommerce-Web-App-nodejs/README.md

-# Kardozo Laptops - Ecommerce Web App
+# Kardozo Laptops - Ecommerce Web Application

 ## Description:
 This project is a full-stack web application built with JavaScript, Node.js, and MySQL, designed to provide an online shopping experience for Laptops and accessories.